woodstr/msc-thesis/README.md

 ### Alt Alt Idea
 For proof of concept, can quickly test out if YOLO11n-pose works well with easy examples of DMCs.
 If so - we can conclude if pose estimation makes sense or not.
 YOLO11 simply because of its usability.

+### Quick & Dirty Roadmap
+List of requirements in order:
+- Finalize research decisions at week 2 meeting
+- (lazer only - pose) Try with easy synthetic examples.
+Can model(s) estimate points correctly and decode them?
+- (lazer only) Try new method(s) on already established MAN dataset.
+(Probably requires new annotation).
+Try with pre and post binarization - which works better?
+- Implement custom decoder using point information.
+- (method works for lazer) Analyze dot peen marking data from MAN.
+What kind of issues are present in them?
+Think about how to synthesize realistic dot-peen markings.
+- Synthesize dot-peen marking examples.
+- Train and see if models can generalize for both lazer and dot-peen.
+If not, may need separate models.

 # Week 2 - 13 feb 2025
 # Week 3 - 20 feb 2025
 # Week 4 - 27 feb 2025